Read and listen to the “Our Father” prayer

 The commitment to witness: hallowed be thy name

-The commitment to fidelity: Come your kingdom
+The commitment to fidelity: thy kingdom come

-The commitment tolove: Thy will be done
+The commitment to love: thy will be done

 The request for Salvation: lead us not into temptation, but deliver us from evil